NSLS2/bmm-bluesky-by-example/docs/linkam/ophyd.rst

         status_code = Cpt(EpicsSignal, 'STATUS')
 	done = Cpt(AtSetpoint, parent_attr = 'status_code')

-In short, ``linkam.done`` will return 0 when the temperature is not at he set point and 1 when it has reached the set point.
+In short, ``linkam.done`` will return 0 when the temperature is not at the set point and 1 when it has reached the set point.
 This class now meets enough of the semantic needs of the PVPositioner class that it can be used in a bluesky plan.

 Linkam as a positioner
 ----------------------